 Specification: Now you will get a chance to practice building a fairly intricate mechanism, utilizing many of the special gears and small parts that are available.
-Your task is to build a gripper arm that could be used to grasp a paper cup.
+Your task is to build a gripper arm that could be used to grasp a typical paper coffee cup.

 One design would be to have the arm close on to the cup, elevate it slightly, and then carry it to the final destination.
 Your arm does not have to be this sophisticated however; it can simply enclose the cup and drag it to the destination.
 Since this is purely an exercise in LEGO mechanics, you will not have to do any programming for this assignment.
 Your arm should meet the following specifications:

 - The motion of the arm should be controlled by one shaft that you can rotate manually.
 If you were going to actually use this arm, you would attach it to a motor with this shaft, but you don't need to worry about that for this assignment.
-You are not allowed to apply any force to hold the gripper arm closed on any portion of the arm except this shaft.1 - The gripping portion of the arm should be large enough to fully enclose a standard, coffee cup-sized paper cup,2 but the overall arm should still be of a reasonable size.
+You are not allowed to apply any force to hold the gripper arm closed on any portion of the arm except this shaft.1 - The arm must have a gear train. - The arm must be able to hold onto the cup without human assistance.
+The only place a human can apply force to is the control shaft, and this force can only be rotational. - The gripping portion of the arm should be large enough to fully enclose a standard, coffee cup-sized paper cup,2 but the overall arm should still be of a reasonable size.
 The robots you will build in this class are small, and an excessively large arm could easily over balance your robot. - It should be robust.
 It should be able to withstand multiple openings and closings of the gripper as well as some general battering.